Marcelo Saracchi: Galatasaray

 In January 2020, Saracchi moved on a year-and-a-half long loan to Turkish club Galatasaray, arriving alongside Henry Onyekuru.
 Saracchi made his debut for the club on 10 January 2020 in a friendly against Altay.
 He made his competitive debut for the club a little over a week later, playing the entirety of a 2-1 home victory over Denizlispor.
 Saracchi registered his first assist for the club in that match, providing the pass for Emre Akbaba's 26th-minute opener.

 Levante

 On 22 February 2022, Saracchi signed with Levante in Spain until 2024, with an option to extend for three more seasons.

+Boca Juniors

+Saracci signed for Boca Juniors during 2023.
+He was loaned to Scottish club Celtic in August 2025.

 International career

-Saracchi is a former Uruguay youth international and was part of under-20 team which won 2017 South American U-20 Championship.
+Saracchi is a former Uruguay youth international and was part of the under-20 team which won the 2017 South American U-20 Championship.

 Saracchi made his senior international debut on 12 October 2018, coming on as an 84th-minute substitute for Diego Laxalt in a 2-1 friendly defeat against South Korea.
-Saracchi was included in Uruguay's squad for the 2019 Copa América tournament, but failed to make an appearance across Uruguay's four matches.
+Saracchi was included in Uruguay's squad for the 2019 Copa América, but remained as an unused substitute in Uruguay's all four matches.

+In September 2024, Saracchi was called up to the Uruguay national team for the first time in five years.